 If you require immediate assistance (for example there is a strong smell of gas or faulty electrics), inform your landlord.
 If they are unable to offer help immediately then phone the relevant emergency number for those services.

-If your feel home is dangerous and your landlord fails to carry out the repairs, you should contact the strategic housing team on 01623 463212 who will arrange to inspect the property.
+If your feel home is dangerous and your landlord fails to carry out the repairs, you should contact the Private Sector Housing Team on 01623 463212 who will arrange to inspect the property.

 Harassment and illegal eviction